Ice-Pendragon/DataEditorX/README.md

 > **FAQ**
 Q: How to add a new archetype?
 A: First decide the setcode (a hex number) for the new archetype.
 Do not confict the existing setcodes.
 Then type it in the text box on the right of the combo box of archetype.
 Click Modify.
 To show the name of the new archetype in the combo box.
 Open data/cardinfo_xxx.txt (xxx is language), add a new line between "##setname" and "#end", write the setcode (start with 0x) and the archetype name separated by a Tab symbol.
+Comment: Or just remember your setcode.
+The setcode is hexadecimal four digits, but its thousand's digit is for sub-archetypes, so you should decide hexadecimal three digits that is not same with existing one's - either official or other user's custom cards that you play with.

 ## Language
 Open Menu Help-->Language to choose language, then restart the application.